 A strong tropical wave (Invest 92L)

-is a few hundred miles off the coast of Africa, south of the Cape Verde Islands.
-This low has the potential to develop into a tropical depression later this week as it moves westwards at 15-20 mph.
-The low is under about 5-10 knots of wind shear
+moved off the coast of Africa last night, south of the Cape Verde Islands.
+This low has the potential to develop into a tropical depression late this week as it moves westwards at 15-20 mph.
+The low is under about 10 knots of wind shear

 , which is favorable for development.
 Sea Surface Temperatures are about 28°C, which is about 2-3°C above average for this date, and well above the 26°C threshold for tropical storm formation.
-There is not much African dust or dry air near the storm, but the low appears much as it did yesterday, with little heavy thunderstorm activity.
-The low has plenty of spin, as seen on this morning's QuikSCAT pass (Figure 1).
-One 35 mph (30 knot) wind vector was noted to the southwest of the storm's center in the QuikSCAT data, so 92L is kicking up some strong winds.
-There aren't really any negatives for development, except for climatology--there has never been a tropical depression that has formed east of 34° longitude in the first half of July (see the first image I posted in my July Atlantic hurricane outlook
+There is not much African dust or dry air near the storm, but so far the low has not been able to generate much heavy thunderstorm activity.
+The low has plenty of spin, and has developed some broad, curved bands that are a sign of organization.
+I can't really find any negatives for development, except for climatology--there has never been a tropical depression that has formed east of 34° W longitude in the first half of July (see the first image I posted in yesterday's July Atlantic hurricane outlook